 How to Read the I Ching

 There have been many translations of the original Book of Changes, resulting in different interpretations of this great work.
 Some modern translations have changed the text, leaving out important sections that provide imagery essential for you to draw your own personal significance from the reading.
-The words of the I Ching are meant to open your mind to a creative interaction with the significance of the meanings of the hexagrams.
+The words of the I Ching are meant to open your mind to a creative interaction with the meanings of the hexagrams.
+Therefore, it is helpful to use more than one translation of the I Ching in order to get a fuller picture of the answer to your question.
+Many people who work with the I Ching consult two or three translations each time they cast the coins.

 Many modern versions of the I Ching are often simplified, omitting sections of the Yi Jing or the Ten Wings which were added by Confucius.
 The best translated versions of the I Ching provide: